 Frigaard Property Group attaches great importance to preventing absence due to sickness.
-Leave of absence due to illness totaled 13 747 hours in 2021 (19 785 hours in 2020), which equals approximately 6.0 % (8.8 % in 2020) of the total working hours in the Group.
-The decrease, but still high leave of absence is closely connected to covid 19 and our steel factory.
+Leave of absence due to illness totaled 7 298 hours in 2022 (13 747 hours in 2021), which equals approximately 2.7 % (6.0 % in 2021) of the total working hours in the Group.
+The decrease from last year's high leave of absence is closely connected to covid 19 and our steel factory.
 The Group continues to focus on preventing absence related to sickness and has implemented a variety of measures.
 HSE and procedures have been emphasized in the Group under the auspices of the Group's health service.

-There has been no incidence or reporting of work related accidents resulting in significant material damage or personal injury occurred during the year, which is one the same level as last year.
+There has been no incidence or reporting of work-related accidents resulting in significant material damage or personal injury occurred during the year, which is one the same level as last year.